DarraghReid/krafts/README.md

     ![colour palette](static/images/coolers.png)

 * Typography
-    * The dominant font I chose for JustJokes was Noto Sans.
+    * The dominant font I chose for Krafts was Noto Sans.
 I feel it gave the typography of the site a distinctive, but not distracting, look.

         The font was sourced from [Google Fonts](https://fonts.google.com/)